lukemunsch/chichen-itza/README.md

 ### Style Choices

-        I have chosen to use a consistant format across the three pages of the site; background colour similar to the blue sky from the pictures taken of Chichén-Itzá, text and block element colors taken from the stone and building colors from the pictures, and the border style of outset creating the appearance of 'tiers' to the element similar to the building style of the site that look like steps up the building.
+        I have chosen to use a consistant format across the three pages of the site;

+        - background colour similar to the blue sky from the pictures taken of Chichén-Itzá,
+        - text and block element colors taken from the stone and building colors from the pictures,
+        - the border style of outset creating the appearance of 'tiers' to the element similar to the building style of the site that look like steps up the building.

 ### Hero Image + Overlay